softworkz/emby-wiki/Dependency-Injection.md

 The following services are available for insertion into your constructors:

 ### ILogManager
 Create your own named logger.
 Log entries will appear in the application log file and will be prefixed with the name of the logger for ease of reading.
+Call GetLogger("name") on this to retrieve an ILogger instance that you can use.

 ### IServerApplicationPaths
 Contains a list of various application data paths